-- First WIN/LOSS record, - Second, HEAD TO HEAD then - Third will go to LAST STONE DRAW which will be used to determine ranking - The top ranked team advances to the Final - Second and Third ranked team will advance to the Semi-Final - The winner of the Semi-Final will play the top ranked team in the Final - The team with the Better WIN/LOSS record: will have last stone advantage (first practice) AND choice of stone handle colour - If teams have the same WIN/LOSS record and are ranked based on the Round Robin game the team will have choice of last stone advantage (first practice) or choice of stone colour - If ranking is based on LAST STONE DRAW, then the higher ranked team based on LAST STONE DRAW has choice of colour and second practice.
+- The team with the Better WIN/LOSS record: will have last stone advantage (first practice) AND choice of stone handle colour - If teams have the same WIN/LOSS record and are ranked based on the Round Robin game, the higher ranked team will have choice of last stone advantage (first practice) or choice of stone colour - If ranking is based on LAST STONE DRAW, then the higher ranked team based on LAST STONE DRAW has choice of colour and second practice.
 Teams will draw for hammer

-There is an optional practice time scheduled for after Draw #6 at 7:00 PM.
-The two teams participating in the semi-final may have a 15-minute practice on their semi-final sheet C and will play with the rocks assigned to their sheet for the semi-final.
-The top ranked team may have a 15-minute practice on sheet E.
+There is an optional practice time scheduled for immediately after Draw #10.
+The two teams participating in the semi final may have a 9-minute practice on their semi final sheet E. The Top ranked team may have a 9-minute practice on sheet D. Practice must be with the rocks on those sheets.